mopidy/mopidy/docs/service.rst

 for details).
 Rather you can configure PulseAudio and Mopidy so Mopidy sends the sound to the PulseAudio server already running as your main user.

-First, configure PulseAudio to accept sound over tcp from localhost by uncommenting or adding the tcp module to :file:`/etc/pulse/default.pa` or :file:`$XDG_CONFIG_HOME/pulse/default.pa` (typically :file:`~/.config/pulse/default.pa`)::
+First, configure PulseAudio to accept sound over TCP from localhost by uncommenting or adding the TCP module to :file:`/etc/pulse/default.pa` or :file:`$XDG_CONFIG_HOME/pulse/default.pa` (typically :file:`~/.config/pulse/default.pa`)::